eatrejosm/Huble-Assessment/README.md

 ## 🚦 Usage

-#### 1.View dynamic reviews fetched from the JSON file or RESTful API
+#### 1. View dynamic reviews fetched from the JSON file or RESTful API

-#### 2.Submit new reviews using the form
+#### 2. Submit new reviews using the form

-#### 3.Enjoy the responsive and accessible user interface
+#### 3. Enjoy the responsive and accessible user interface

 ## 📋 Evaluation Criteria

-#### 1.Code Quality: Modular, readable, and well-commented code structure
+#### 1. Code Quality: Modular, readable, and well-commented code structure

-#### 2.Responsiveness: Optimized for mobile-first design and scales on all devices
+#### 2. Responsiveness: Optimized for mobile-first design and scales on all devices

-#### 3.Accessibility: Meets WCAG AA compliance
+#### 3. Accessibility: Meets WCAG AA compliance

-#### 4.Modern Practices: Adopts hooks, lightweight state management, and best practices in React
+#### 4. Modern Practices: Adopts hooks, lightweight state management, and best practices in React

 ## 🤝 Contributing